Tanskanee/drizzle-neo/llama-swap/README.md

 # Drizzle-NEO llama-swap Configuration

-This directory contains instructions on setting up a locally hosted llama-swap instance in a podman/docker environment.
+This directory contains instructions on setting up a locally hosted llama-swap instance in a podman/docker container.

 ## Usage

 - Download your desired models and place them into their respective directories in the `models` directory
-  - see: comments in `config.yaml`
+  - see: comments in `config.yaml` for URLs
 - Edit `compose.yml` and replace the placeholder volume paths with your own
 - (Optional) Uncomment the `devices:` section in `compose.yml` to allow access to a GPU